istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 Accessing external services already could have high latency and the overhead added because of two or three proxies inside the cluster could likely not be very significant by comparison.
-After all, applications with a microservice architecture can have chains of dozens of calls between microservices. additional hop with one or two proxies in the egress gateway should not have a large impact.
+After all, applications with a microservice architecture can have chains of dozens of calls between microservices.
+Therefore, an additional hop with one or two proxies in the egress gateway should not have a large impact.

 Moreover, we are working to reduce performance overhead of Istio.
 Possible optimizations are to extend Envoy to handle wildcard domains so there will be no need for the